starfrenzy/CS361-starfrenzy/README.md

 ```
 2. Then, simply run ‘wages_2.py’ and input information as requested.

+### Alternate version 'wages_3.py' that stores each week's info:
+Visit
+After installing pyzmq, visit the [361-service-request](https://github.com/starfrenzy/361-service-request) repository for the following files:
+- addict_server.py
+- request_list.json

+1. Run 'addict_server.py'
+2. Run 'wages_3.py'
+3. Open 'request_list.json' to see the record of all weeks' hours and payments.

+_Clear 'request_list.json' before running a fresh instance of the wages_3.py program._

 ### Where users can get help
+Email Jessi at starfrenzy@hotmail.com.

 #### Jessi Frenzel maintains and contributes to this project.